 Bike expedition in Spiti Valley, itself, is adventurous.
 And the idea of camping through it, rather than opting for the safety and comfort of a guest house, is an adventure of a next level.
 Unlike other parts of Himalayas, here you can’t think of camping out in the wild, away from any civilization.
 Gusty winds and an unfriendly terrain makes it just too hard.
 When I initially left for the solo bike expedition to Spiti Valley, I had no intention to sleep all the way through it – in my own tent; though I brought it with me to spend a night or two in Chandratal, which falls almost on the way.

-But camping soon felt convenient and moreover became a habit, as I drove thorough Himachal’s Tribal Circuit, from Shimla-Kaza-Manali.
-It not only helped me stay away from popular tourist towns, but also saved thousands of Rupees in the end, which I’d otherwise spent in buying cheap and dirty accommodation.
+But camping soon felt convenient and moreover became a habit, as I drove through Himachal’s Tribal Circuit, from Shimla-Kaza-Manali.
+It not only helped me stay away from popular tourist towns but also saved thousands of Rupees in the end, which I’d otherwise spent in buying cheap and dirty accommodation.
 So if you too are planning a few days long drive to Kaza, I’d recommend camping along the way.
-Trust me, it will be a complete different experience, altogether.
+Trust me, it will be a completely different experience, altogether.